user-saddam123/Medicine-Sales-Analysis-STY_01/README.md

  * **Analyze seasonal trends and optimize promotions:**  Sales data indicates a peak in July and a dip in August.
 Investigate reasons behind these trends and plan targeted promotions or discounts strategically to address seasonal fluctuations.

 #

+## My Learnings:
+This project has significantly enhanced my analytical skills, particularly in using Power BI for data visualization and analysis.
+I am now more confident in my ability to transform raw data into meaningful insights that can drive strategic business decisions.
+This experience has prepared me well for future data analysis projects, and I look forward to applying these skills in more complex and challenging scenarios.

+#
+**This project is the result of over 7-10 days of hard work, and I invite you to 👍 like, share, and connect with me on [LinkedIn](https://www.linkedin.com/in/saddam-ansari-dataanalyst/).**

+I hope scrolling through this project provides you with insightful understanding.

+Thank you for taking the time to view my project.

+## Want to see same project in difrent difrent more 8 style visit my novypro portfolio.
+#

+## How you can help me:

+I've successfully completed over **65 Power BI projects**, all showcased in my [Novypro portfolio](https://www.novypro.com/profile_projects/saddamansari).
+You're all invited to visit my portfolio and explore these amazing projects!

+**Additionally, I'm currently seeking internship or entry-level opportunities.
+If you have any opportunities available or need a freelance Power BI project completed, please connect with me on LinkedIn.**

+Looking forward to connecting with you all!

+#

+### Created and Presented by-

+Saddam Ansari @Aspiring Data Analyst [LinkedIn](https://www.linkedin.com/in/saddam-ansari-dataanalyst/)

+Location: India